Lunar fusilier: Biology

 Lunar fusiliers aggregate in large schools in midwater along the upper edges of steep slopes and in the vicinity of patch reefs.
 They frequently form mixed species schools with other fusiliers.
 They feed on zooplankton.
 The adults feed in deep clear waters some distance from the reef during the day, sheltering in the reef during the night, while the juveniles prefer to always stay close to the reef.
 The juveniles often associate with other juvenile fusiliers, mostly Caesio cuning.
 This is an oviparous species which lays large numbers of small, pelagic eggs.

 Fisheries

 The lunar fusilier is targeted by fisheries in all areas in which it occurs.
-Fishers use drive-in nets, gillnets, seine nets and fish traps to catch it.
+Fishermen use drive-in nets, gillnets, seine nets and fish traps to catch it.
 The catch is sold as fresh fish.
 This species is vulnerable to overfishing and has declined in some areas, but in many parts of its range it remains common.